-The Major Field Exam Committee
+The Special Field Exam Committee

-Good major field proposals do not spring forth fully formed from one person alone.
+Good special field proposals do not spring forth fully formed from one person alone.
 It is critical that you begin to discuss your ideas with your supervisor as soon as possible, even during your first year of study.
 You should also discuss your interests with other faculty members and your peers.

-Your Major Field committee should be assembled by the beginning of your second year.
+Your Special Field committee should be assembled by the beginning of your second year.
 This committee consists of your provisional dissertation supervisor (provisional because at this phase you do not have an official dissertation topic and have not been admitted to candidacy) and committee members (at least two; sometimes three).
 Normally this committee becomes your dissertation committee after you complete the exam.

 While the proposal and bibliography are in draft form, you should meet with your supervisor and committee members to discuss the parameters of your research and the contents of your bibliography.
 Be prepared to encounter differences of opinion among committee members regarding essential sources, the contours of your project, and the ways in which the various parts interlock.
 This is normal.
 Most of us are reasonable and work together effectively.
 In the rare event that disagreements are trenchant, the opinions of your supervisor should prevail.
 If you find that disagreements are unpleasant, threatening, or otherwise hampering your progress, please consult with the PhD Coordinator or another member of the CMS Executive.

 The Special Field proposal is to have a reasonably succinct title that makes clear the area(s) of medieval studies concerned and the student’s general field of research.